 One of the most gratifying aspects of using a clay mask is that you can see and feel the results immediately.
 And with prolonged use, results only get better, ensuring your pore size appearance is minimized and breakouts decrease in frequency and size.
-You’ll also notice improvement in skin tone, texture and an overall healthy glow.
+Additional clay mask skin benefits include improvements in skin tone, texture, and an overall healthy glow.

 Organic.
 Phytoactive.
 Skin Nourishment.

 Looking To Treat Your Skin To A Clay Powered Facial Mask?